 You started out as a theatre artist and made a name for yourself, how do you remember your theatre days now?

-Well, I still hope to be a part of theatre, so I don’t consider it the long lost past.
-The last play I acted in was, in fact, filmed because we were mid pandemic – we still are, in a way, but it was definitely more dire then.
+Well, I still hope to be a part of the theatre, so I don’t consider it the long lost past.
+The last play I acted in was, in fact, filmed because we were mid-pandemic – we still are, in a way, but it was definitely more dire then.
 The play was Sea Wall by Simon Stephens, directed by Bruce Guthrie, and shot at the NCPA.
 The play is absolutely gorgeous, heartbreaking and hopeful simultaneously, overflowing with the poetry of everyday language, taut and lean without a wasted word, and full of complicated, conflicted memories and emotions.
 We hope to do more shows of it.
 The year before that, we did a run of Constellations by Nick Payne, a writer who coincidentally deeply respects and considers Simon Stephens one of his inspirations.
 I suppose that was my last foray in front of a live audience.

 I always appreciate theatre because of the rehearsal process and the live feedback, the surfing of the audience.
-Learning how to approach a scene from a more experienced director, or watching another actor arrive at his or her performance through trial and error, or having the freedom to play around with the blocking and the flavour of the scene to experience what you might learn from these new experiments, or being reminded that an actor’s job is not to think, but to act, or the endurance that a two-hour production involves, or the training theatre gives you to think on your feet, because on the final day, you’ll have to get through the play no matter what happens.
-To be able to really listen and allow what you’re hearing to affect you, without missing your cue, or adding extra pauses, or self-indulging, but being a conductor, open, open to being affected, and open to affecting.
+Learning how to approach a scene from a more experienced director, watching another actor arrive at his or her performance through trial and error, or having the freedom to play around with the blocking and the flavour of the scene to experience what you might learn from these new experiments, or being reminded that an actors job is not to think, but to act, or the endurance that a two-hour production involves, or the training theatre gives you to think on your feet, because, on the final day, you’ll have to get through the play no matter what happens.
+To be able to really listen and allow what you’re hearing to affect you, without missing your cue, adding extra pauses, or self-indulging, but being a conductor, open, open to being affected, and open to affecting.

 Tell us about your experience playing the legendary Homi J. Bhabha in Rocket Boys.